toddaustin07/edge_landevmon/README.md

 - If your device is simple, without multiple embedded logical devices/services, then all you need to know is the IP address of the device.
 - If it is a more complex device with multiple logical devices/services with their own unique UUID, then you'll need to know the UUID of the device/service you want to monitor.

 You will configure the monitor to find your device either via IP address or UUID.
-Note that if you use IP address, it's best that its a **static** IP address, otherwise it could change if your device goes off line or your router reboots.
+Note that if you use IP address, it's best that it is a **static** IP address, otherwise it could change if your device goes off line or your router reboots.
 If you cannot define a static IP address, then it would be best to use UUID.

 ## Instructions
 Once the driver is installed to the hub, use the mobile app to do an Add device/Scan nearby.
 A new device will be created in the 'No room assigned' room called **LAN Device Monitor**.